jimhester/autoinst/README.md

 # Autoinst
 [![Travis-CI Build Status](https://travis-ci.org/.svg?branch=master)](https://travis-ci.org/)

-Automatically install CRAN packages when they are missing.
+Automatically install CRAN or GitHub packages when they are missing.

-Simply add the following to your `.Rprofile` and CRAN packages will be automatically installed if they are missing.
+Simply add the following to your `.Rprofile` and packages will be automatically installed if they are missing.

 ```r
 options(error = autoinst::autoinst)